#SIGGRAPHAsia | #SIGGRAPHAsia2022

 Artists will receive acceptance and rejection notices via email.
 Detailed information and instructions will then be sent to artists along with the acceptance letter.

 Presenters / Contributors of each accepted submission must register for at least one conference pass.
 Please visit our registration page to view the various registration categories for each program.

 Please see the Recognition Benefits for a summary of what you will receive if your work and/or proposal are accepted by SIGGRAPH Asia 2022.

 An email will be sent to the main contact of the submission.
-You are entitled to a 100% discount for the highest tiered ticket, two presenters per accepted submission.
+You are entitled to one 50% discount for the highest tiered ticket, one presenter per accepted submission.

 Once your contribution is accepted, you will receive a link via email to the appropriate form for your contribution.
 You will be required to prepare the final print-ready file following the specifications in the acceptance notification.

 All work selected for the SIGGRAPH Asia Art Gallery will also be documented in the SIGGRAPH Asia website and ACM Digital Library.

 You will be able to update your basic submission information so that it can be included in the conference program and website.
 This information needs to be finalized two weeks after acceptance.

 What type of artwork is acceptable for submission?

 SIGGRAPH Asia 2022 Art Gallery is looking for artistic works, projects, performances, platforms, and communities that address the theme.